Understanding Home Loan Sanction Letters Key Terms Every Borrower Should Check 2026 Guide

 2. Interest Rate

-- Type of interest rate
+- Fixed interest rate

-- Current applicable rate
+- Floating interest rate

-- Benchmark reference rate
+- Hybrid interest rate

 3. Loan Tenure